 Business resilience requires companies to be rigorous when it comes to cross-subsidization between products and business units.
 To axe the unprofitable, this the discipline must be strict.

 There may be strategic cases where they decide to go in at a loss with some customers or products.
 But they ensure the whole package is net positive and comes with a beautiful bottom line.
 Not every product or customer can be strategic.
 Only maintain those on a clear pathway to profitability.

 How to turn one-time customers into loyal ones

 Albert Einstein was asked to name the most powerful force in the universe.
 He thought for a minute, and then replied.
 “Compound interest is the eighth wonder of the world.
 He who understands it, earns it; he who doesn’t, pays it.”

-Achieve both customer loyalty orientation and profit orientation, and you’ve got a resilient business.
-Entire new industries have sprung up through this mindset, and they succeed because their products are in line with customer needs, tap into willingness to pay, and take them on a direct road to profitability.
+Achieve both customer loyalty orientation and profit orientation, and you’ve got business resilience.
+Entire new industries have sprung up through this mindset.
+They succeed because their products are in line with customer needs.
+They tap into willingness to pay and take them on a direct road to profitability.

 It’s easy to say for a tech company, where there’s profits to be had.
 But what if your entire sector is under threat?

 Think about neighboring business areas.
 We’ve seen successful automotive suppliers offer battery charging, and industrial companies provide digital solutions.
 A move to a recurring revenue model can also be made through servitization, such as monetization of data.
-Even if your whole business is breaking away, in the future you will need to find something in a new space, but in a resilient way from the very beginning.
+Even if your whole business is breaking away, you will need to find something in a new space.
+But you will have to develop that business resilience from the very beginning.

 Enjoyed this article?
 Watch the on-demand webinar here!